ongres/stackgres/doc/content/en/04-postgres-cluster-management/02-configuration-tuning/01-default-stackgres-configurations/_index.md

  spec section that are not present in the created configuration filling them with values from the default configuration.

-If a StackGres cluster is created without specifying PostgreSQL configuration or resource profile configuration the operator will look for default configuration of those kinds in the same namespace as the cluster or will create one using the global default configuration in the same namespace where the operator is installed.
+If a StackGres cluster is created without specifying PostgreSQL configuration (`StackGresPostgresConfig`) or resource profile configuration (`resourceProfile`) the operator will look for default configuration of those kinds in the same namespace as the cluster or will create one using the default configuration in the same namespace where the operator is installed.

-Here is a list of default configuration name with his kind:
+Here is the list of default configuration name with his kind:

 | Name | Kind |
 |------|------|